Rational partition models under iterative proportional scaling: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Bernd Sturmfels, Nihat Ay, Ji\u{r}\'i Vomlel, Eliana Duerte, Orlando Marigliano and Carlos Am\'endola for helpful discussions and suggestions regarding this project.
+We would like to thank Bernd Sturmfels, Nihat Ay, Ji\u{r}\'i Vomlel, Eliana Duarte, Orlando Marigliano and Carlos Am\'endola for helpful discussions and suggestions regarding this project.
 Jane Coons was partially supported by the US National Science Foundation (DGE 1746939) and Carlotta Langer was supported by the priority programme “The Active Self” (SPP 2134) of the Deutsche Forschungsgemeinschaft.
-This work was also supported in part by the Max Planck Institute for Mathematics in the Sciences.
+This work was also supported in part by the Max Planck Institute for Mathematics in the Sciences and the Data Institute, University of San Francisco.